We may earn a commission when you buy through links in our articles. Learn more.

 The small board space and high randomness of the cards mean Onitama is best played with tactical swiftness.
 Onitama punishes players who take too long thinking about what they must do next.
 It’s a game about seizing opportunity and punishing mistakes – making it the perfect dueling strategy game.

-The best couples’ board game for simple strategy is Patchwork.
+The best simple strategy board game for couples.

 Throw yourself into the fury of a head-to-head quilting competition with this two-player tile game that’s halfway between Tetris and a nursing home (but in a really good way).
 You’ll be competing to create the finest, most commercially valuable quilt by snapping up stray patches of fabric and needling them together.